gtedavid/matrix-multiply-exec-time/README.md

 It will ask for the number of iterations you want to go for.

 Please avoid entering big numbers for this program; 150 was the max tested with.
-The est. time of execution for 150 iterations is a min to 3 min.
+The est. time of execution for 150 iterations is a minute to 3 minute, though may vary depending on your computer.
 Your computer may be impacted if you voluntarily input a higher number.